Battle of Yongyu: Opposing forces

 By the time 3 RAR arrived in the theatre, the North Koreans had been broken and were in rapid retreat, with General Douglas MacArthur's UNC forces conducting a successful amphibious assault at Inchon and breakout from the Pusan Perimeter on the southern tip of the Korean Peninsula.
 A steady advance began, driving the North Koreans northwards towards the 38th Parallel.
 The 27th British Commonwealth Brigade was airlifted from Taegu to Kimpo Airfield north of Seoul on 5 October.
 However, its vehicles had to move by road, driving 420 km and did not arrive until 9 October.
 It was attached to the US 1st Cavalry Division under the command of Major General Hobart R. Gay.
 The brigade would function as a separate task force at a considerable distance from, and without physical contact with, that division or other friendly units.
-On 16 October, the brigade took over from the US 7th Cavalry Regiment as the vanguard of the UNC advance into North Korea, its axis intended to take it through Kaesong, Kumchon and Hungsu-ri to Sariwon, then through Hwangju to Pyongyang.
+On 16 October, the brigade took over from the US 7th Cavalry Regiment as the vanguard of the UNC advance into North Korea, its axis intended to take it through Kaesong, Kumchon County and Hungsu-ri to Sariwon, then through Hwangju to Pyongyang.
 Although the North Koreans had suffered heavily in the preceding weeks, they continued to resist strongly, while a lack of accurate maps and the narrowness of the roads made rapid movement difficult for the advancing UNC forces.
 During this time, 3 RAR had a platoon of US M4 Sherman tanks attached and a battery of field guns in direct support.